 The home of Bird Aid CIO is under threat.
 We have one year to raise enough money to secure the site.
 We have a huge task ahead but have to protect our existing animals and ensure that 1000’s of gulls every year are not abandoned and left without rescue and rehabilitation facilities.
 Bird Aid is also a safe place for learning disabled adults to volunteer without being pressured to achieve results.
 No one who runs Bird Aid has ever received a wage and all Trustees give their time and money to ensure its survival.

 History of Hydeaway

-For the last few years, the Bird Aid Trustees have tried to protect the birds from this individual and have, after huge legal costs, come to an agreement that Bird Aid has one year to raise enough money to buy this person out.
+After a change in circumstances we have had to come to an agreement that Bird Aid has one year to raise enough money to buy this person out.
 If the money cannot be raised, then this centre of excellence for gulls all over Southern England will close.